RedisLabs/redislabs-docs/content/rdi/quickstart/ingest-guide.md

 ---

-This guide will take you through the creation of a ingest pipeline.
+This guide will take you through the creation of an ingest pipeline.

 ## Prerequisites